mapbox/web-mapping-curriculum/class-1/README.md

 2. What would you use Chrome Dev Tools for?
 3. What is the JavaScript console?

-How webmaps work
-1. Why do "slippy maps" exist?
-2. Why would you want to install a dedicated text editor?
-3. What is Leaflet?

 Vocab list (add to master list each class):

 ### Code exercises

-1. Swap out the tiles in your Leaflet map for some different tiles (include hints)
-2. Using the network inspector and Postman, make a standalone request for a single map tile.
+1. Using the network inspector and Postman, make a standalone request for a single map tile.
 [GH proficiency] Commit your class journal to your class repo for week one.
-3. Github proficiency (pull request, commits, etc)
+2. Github proficiency (pull request, commits, etc)
-4. Pre-populate class repos for everyone.
+3. Pre-populate class repos for everyone.
 Pre-activate github pages.

 ## Project